We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Bentonite clay is a natural clay with a fine, soft texture.
 It forms a paste when mixed with water.
-Some people use this paste for medical or cosmetic benefits, such as treating rashes and acne or as a hair mask.
+Some people use this paste for medical or cosmetic benefits.
+Possible bentonite clay uses include treating rashes and acne.

 People have used bentonite clay to remove impurities on the skin, such as oils, and toxins from the body for thousands of years.